bhoffman0/CSAwesome2/_sources/Unit3-Class-Creation/topic-3-4-constructors.rst

          }
      }

-|Groupwork| Programming Challenge : Student Class
+|Groupwork| Coding Challenge : Student Class
 --------------------------------------------------

 We encourage you to work in pairs for this challenge to create a Student class with constructors.